davidpcahill/irl_hunts/docs/GAMEPLAY.md

-# 🎮 IRL Hunts - Gameplay Guide
+# 🎮 IRL Hunts - Complete Gameplay Guide

-Master the hunt with this comprehensive guide to rules, strategies, and scoring.
+Master the hunt with this comprehensive guide to game modes, rules, strategies, and safety systems.

 ---